-Joint Health - Strengthen Connective Tissues With
+Joint Health - Strengthen Connective Tissues with Weight Training

 of us who do exercise regularly get caught up in the amount of weight

 we wish to lift as little personal goals.
-Its an excellent
+It's an excellent

 way to keep you motivated and challenged, leaving you with the urge